MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-calling-code-from-vba-in-a-visual-csharp-project.md

 ## Next steps
  You can learn more about calling code in Office solutions from VBA in these topics:

 -   Call code in a host item in a Visual Basic customization from VBA.
 This process is different from the Visual C# process.
-For more information, see [Walkthrough: Calling Code from VBA in a Visual Basic Project](../vsto/walkthrough-calling-code-from-vba-in-a-visual-basic-project.md).
+For more information, see [Walkthrough: Call code from VBA in a Visual Basic project](../vsto/walkthrough-calling-code-from-vba-in-a-visual-basic-project.md).

 -   Call code in a VSTO Add-in from VBA.
-For more information, see [Walkthrough: Calling Code in a VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).
+For more information, see [Walkthrough: Call code in a VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).

 ## See also
  [Combine VBA and document-level customizations](../vsto/combining-vba-and-document-level-customizations.md)